0xPolygonMiden/miden-base/docs/architecture/notes.md

 > An [asset](assets.md) container for a note.

-A note can contain up to `256` assets arranged in an array, which can be cryptographically reduced to a single hash.
+A note can contain up to `256` different assets.
 These assets represent fungible or non-fungible tokens, enabling flexible asset transfers.

 ### Script